The NWABR Speakers Bureau provides a connection between the scientific community and the general public and features:

 - AND MANY MORE!

-Researchers are encouraged to sign-up as speakers or volunteers to participate in science outreach events such as being a science fair judge, mentor, or activity-table presenter at family science nights.
+Researchers are encouraged to participate in science outreach events such as being a science fair judge, mentor, or activity-table presenter at family science nights.
 Online sign-up forms are found at the left column tabs "Become a Speaker" and "Volunteer Opportunities".